 - As an educational institution, IBA has a substantial presence in Kolding.
 And now at long last they’ll be getting the building they deserve.

 The architects behind this striking design are Janne Brønden (shaking hands with IBA President Niels Egelund in the photo below) and Peter Sand, from Kjaer & Richter in Aarhus – who’ve been hired by Hoffmann from Fredericia, who hold the general contract for the project.

 - The spacious building looks like a dice which has been thrown and which has landed slightly off-kilter, describes architect Katja Viltoft, one of the expert judges on the decision panel.

 The reason that the crooked dice, with its broad, glass ‘steps of knowledge’ winding up and around the building, was her favourite:

 - When you’re young, the most important thing is to see and be seen.
-You want to be able to keep an eye out for potential boyfriends or girlfriends.
-And you’ll certainly be able to do that in this new building, with so many open spaces and meeting points, she explained to the guests at the reception.
+You want to be able to keep an eye out for new people to meet.
+And you’ll certainly be able to do that in this new building, with so many open spaces and meeting points, she explained.